A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

-We prove \cref{thm:biasing_normal_coinflips} using the following three observations.
-The first observation, proved in \cref{sec:NormalCF:Coupling}, guarantees a per-round coupling between the change in expected outcome induced by the attack, and what that would have been the change in an honest execution (conditioned on previous messages).
+We prove \cref{thm:biasing_normal_robust_coinflips} via three key observations.
+The first observation, proved in \cref{sec:NormalRobustCF:Coupling}, guarantees a per-round coupling between the change in expected outcome induced by the attack and what would have been the change in an honest execution (conditioned on previous messages).